 The information below will help you better prepare for the OSCE.
 Please read the section in detail.

-The Family Medicine OSCE is a 3-patient examination that uses simulated patients to test student's clinical reasoning skills.
-Each student will see three Standardized Patient (SP) cases, 1 chronic and 2 acute.
-Students will have 40 minutes to complete each case.
+The Family Medicine OSCE is a 5-patient examination that uses simulated patients to test student's clinical reasoning skills.
+Each student will see five Standardized Patient (SP) cases, 1 chronic, 2 acute and 2 patient education.
+Students will have 40 minutes to complete the chronic and acute cases and 20 minutes for each patient education case.

 The 2 acute cases will come from the list of common acute complaints found in the Log Core Clinical Conditions under Learning Objectives (left side bar) and include Abdominal pain, Anxiety, Chest Pain, Cough, Diarrhea, Dizziness, Dyspnea or Wheezing, Dysuria, Eye complaints (Discharge, Pain, Redness), Fatigue, Fever, Headache, Joint/extremity pain, Menstrual Irregularities, Nausea/Vomiting, Pelvic Pain, Rash, URI Sx (Earache, nasal congestion, sore throat) and Vaginal Bleeding/Discharge/Irritation.

 The chronic case will come from the list of common chronic conditions found in the Log Core Clinical Conditions under Learning Objectives (left side bar) and include Arthritis, Astham, COPD, Chronic Kidney Disease, Congestive Heart Failure, Coronary Artery Disease, Depression, Diabtetes Mellitus Type 2, Hypertension, Osteoporosis.